How to develop your intuition

 1. Keep a journal

 Journaling is a great way to develop and keep track of your intuition.
 When you have a dilemma or are trying to make a decision, write down any feelings you have in your body and where they are.
-Look for patterns, especially coincidence and synchronicities (these are very important) and keep a note.
-Write down any hunches you have, that way you can start to test how well your intuition is working.
-Don’t worry if it doesn’t seem to be doing very well, the following will help fine-tune it.
+Look for patterns, especially coincidence and synchronicities (these are very important), and keep a note.
+Write down any hunches you have; that way, you can test how well your intuition works.
+Don’t worry if it doesn’t seem to be doing well; the following will help fine-tune it.

 Meditation is a great way to connect with your subconscious.
-By stilling your mind, you can more easily connect to the here and now.
-It doesn’t matter what type of mediation you practise, just find the one that is right for you, 10 minutes a day is all you need to do to make a difference.
+By stilling your mind, you can connect better to the here and now.
+It doesn’t matter what type of meditation you practise; just find the one that is right for you; 10 minutes a day is all you need to do to make a difference.

 3. Pay attention to feelings in your body

-Take note of where in your body you feel emotions such as fear and excitement.
+Take note of where in your body you feel emotions, such as fear and excitement.
 Is it in the same place or in a different area when you are happy or afraid?
 Are there any physical sensations that go with the emotions?
 Then see how you feel when you are about to make a decision.
 Does it feel right or not?
-Once you can identify the relationship between these feelings and the events that accompany them you can begin to use this knowledge to help make better decisions.
+Once you can identify the relationship between these feelings and the events accompanying them, you can use this knowledge to help make better decisions.

 4. Write down your dreams

 Your dreams are an expression of your subconscious.
-By interpreting our dreams, we can gain an insight into what is happening in our life.
-Everybody dreams but why we dream is still a mystery.
-One theory is that it is our brain’s way of processing what has been happening during the day; a way of problem-solving with the bonus of improving your memory, even if you don’t remember them!
+By interpreting our dreams, we can gain insight into what is happening in our life.
+Everybody dreams, but why we dream is still a mystery.
+One theory is that it is our brain’s way of processing what has been happening during the day, a form of problem-solving with the bonus of improving your memory, even if you don’t remember them!

-Write down your dreams in your journal as soon as you wake up as you are more likely to remember them.
+Write down your dreams in your journal as soon as you wake up, as you are more likely to remember them.
 Write down as much detail as you can.
-Include any colours, smells, numbers, who or what is in it and any symbols that are present.
-Then try interpreting their meaning by looking at how they relate to what is worrying you or that can be related to what has been happening in your life.
+Include any colours, smells, numbers, who or what is in it and any symbols.
+Then try interpreting their meaning by looking at how they relate to what is worrying you or that can be connected to what has been happening in your life.
 Make sure to take note of any emotions that stand out.

-Even if you do not consider yourself artistic you will have created things.
-It could be when you are cooking, the way you dress or do your make-up or perhaps you have made Christmas decorations for the house.
+You will have created things even if you do not consider yourself artistic.
+It could be when you are cooking, how you dress or do your make-up, or perhaps you have made Christmas decorations for the house.
 Everyone has innate creative skills.
-Creativity can be expressed in many different ways, in art, writing, playing music or any type of problem-solving.
+Creativity can be expressed in many ways: in art, writing, playing music or problem-solving.
 The creative process involves tapping into your imagination and intuition.
 It is like any other skill; you need to practice.

-Whether you already have creative hobbies or not it is a good idea to try out new things until you find ones you enjoy.
-Don’t get disheartened if you’re not creating masterpieces immediately it is about enjoying what you’re doing.
-If you enjoy it and keep practising you will improve, you never know you may be the next Banksy!
+Whether you already have creative hobbies or not, trying out new things is a good idea until you find ones you enjoy.
+Don’t get disheartened if you’re not creating masterpieces immediately.
+It is about enjoying what you’re doing.
+Then if you keep practising, you will improve.
+You never know; you may be the next Banksy!

 Conclusion

 Intuition exists in all of us.
-But it is not valued as much as other types of thinking.
+But it is not valued as much as it should be.
 This is a shame as it is something that we can all develop and use to improve our lives.
-We need to start using and trusting our intuition, after all, it is a shame to waste it.
+It can be a valuable tool to use along with other forms of reasoning in making decisions.
+We need to start using and trusting our intuition; after all, it is a shame to waste it.

 You May Also Like